TESOL / TEFL Practicum Module

-Complete a Teaching Practice Module After the Online TESOL Course
+Complete a Supervised Teaching Practice Module with Real ESL Students After the Online TESOL / TEFL Course

-Upgrade your credentials and qualify for TESOL jobs that require completion of a supervised Practicum module with real ESL students.
+Upgrade your credentials and qualify for ESL teaching jobs that require the completion of a supervised Practicum module with real ESL students.

-The Practicum is intended for those who need to have teaching experience.
-You can choose whether or not to take this module and we advise you to take this module since it is a very important aspect of teaching a language.
-However, there are many teachers who already have experience and others who are planning to teach abroad where teaching experience or a Practicum are not required.
-If you are planning to apply to TESL Canada for their Professional Standard 1/2 certification, you must complete the separate Practicum module.
+The Practicum is intended for OnTESOL graduates looking to upgrade their TESOL/TEFL certification with class observation and teaching practice hours.
+You can choose whether or not to take this module after the online TESOL/TEFL course with OnTESOL.
+We advise you to take this module since it is a very important aspect of teaching a language.
+However, there are many OnTESOL graduates who already have teaching experience and others who are planning to teach abroad where teaching experience or the Practicum are not required.
+For this reason, the Practicum is an optional and separate module.

-Note: The Practicum is optional and separate.
-There isn’t a deadline to complete the Practicum, so you can graduate with a 120-hour Advanced TESOL Certificate or a 250-hour TESOL Diploma without the Practicum and upgrade your credentials at a later stage in your career.
-Refer to the course’s page for more information about TESOL certification and accreditation.
+There isn’t a deadline to complete the separate Practicum module, so you can receive the 120-hour Advanced TESOL Certificate, the 168-hour Hybrid TEFL Certificate, or the 250-hour TESOL Diploma without the Practicum and upgrade your credentials at a later stage in your career.

 Who is the Practicum For?